recommenders-team/recommenders/reco_utils/README.md

  - vowpalwabbit: current examples show how to use vowpal wabbit after it has been installed on the command line; using the [PyPI package](https://pypi.org/project/vowpalwabbit/) with the scikit-learn interface will facilitate easier integration into python environments
  - nni: a more recent version can be installed but is untested (and requires a higher numpy version as above).

-## Requirements

-For more details about the software requirements that must be pre-installed on each supported platform, see the [setup guide](https://github.com/microsoft/recommenders/blob/main/SETUP.md).

 # Contents